d-negatu/d-negatu/README.md

 opportunity to join a team with exciting software projects that have potential for great impact and professional development.

-💻 Proficient in Java, Python, C++, and more.

-🌐 Passionate about software.

-📚 CS Student at Western Carolina University (Graduating Dec 2026).

 ## 🎓 Education